Nimdoc/pathfinder/README.md

 # pathfinder

-Pathfinder is a psuedo 3D game that uses raycasting to simulate a 3D envronment.
+Pathfinder is a psuedo 3D game that uses raycasting to simulate a 3D environment.
 A maze is generated and the goal of the game is to find the end of the maze.

 This program was initially made on Ubuntu 16.04